 In the Republic of Ireland, the currency is the Euro whereas in Northern Ireland it is the sterling.
 Any credit cards bearing the Visa, MasterCard or American Express symbol are widely accepted.

-The shores of Northern Ireland have some of the most beautiful golden sand beaches.
+The shores of Northern Ireland have shorelines trimmed by some of the most beautiful golden sand beaches.

-Ireland boasts a number of unique activities - from shopping in Dublin and tasting delicious cuisine at the restaurants to boat and walking tours, there's plenty to do.
 Visit Belfast Castle, which offers incredible views, tour some of the beautiful churches or take a day to visit Belfast Zoo.
-No matter what you choose to do, you won't be bored in Ireland.

 - You must submit a Notification of Intention to Marry form to the civil registrar in Ireland a minimum of 3 months before your wedding day.
 If you are both resident outside of Ireland you can do this by mail.